1st Bank Card Services logo

 1st Bank Card Services operates as a payment gateway and merchant services provider serving small to mid-sized businesses across retail, e-commerce, and hospitality sectors.
 The company positions itself as a technology-first payment solutions provider with a focus on accessible merchant account setup and affordable processing rates.

-The company offers a comprehensive suite of payment processing solutions including credit card processing for retail locations, wireless EMV terminals that operate on cellular networks, POS system integration and customization (including Clover Station), e-commerce payment APIs, and specialized services for convenience stores, liquor outlets, and boutique retailers.
+The company offers a comprehensive suite of payment processing solutions including credit card processing for retail locations, wireless EMV terminals that operate on cellular networks, POS system integration and customization (including Clover Station), e-commerce payment APIs, and listed services for convenience stores, liquor outlets, and boutique retailers.
 They emphasize compatibility with existing POS systems rather than forcing proprietary solutions, and have established a partnership with 1st POS to deliver integrated solutions.

 Key differentiators include their wireless EMV terminal capability (functioning on cell tower networks without traditional wire requirements), their stated compatibility with "almost all POS systems," and their partnership approach with Clover and 1st POS systems.
 They actively update their terminal inventory to maintain EMV compliance and offer customization services for point-of-sale implementations.